charlesfrye/math-for-ml-qc/README.md

 ```
 localhost:8888
 ```
-and enter, as the password, the token that appears in the terminal after `?token` in the URLs printed by Jupyter.
+and enter, as the password, the token that appears after `?token` in the URLs printed to the terminal by Jupyter.

 ## Local Install -- pip/virtualenv